siddharthc30/SafetyEye/README.md

 <br>
 - Then a pop-up with the first frame of the test video appears.
 - Here, you have to select four dots on the frame such that they form a rectangle.
-- **Order of plotting points is important, and the order is, top-left, top-right, bottom-left adn bottom-right**
+- **Order of plotting points is important, and the order is, top-left, top-right, bottom-left and bottom-right**
 - Later, you have to select two dots along a straight line (preferable), to find out the minimum distance to be maintained by the people in the video.

 All these steps are demonstrated below in Example section